I buy courses because I don’t have blogging totally figured out.

 The amount of detail he puts into every module is very impressive, yet very easy to follow.
 Step-by-step he teaches you how to create a great site – from keyword research to content planning and structure to on-site SEO to AdSense monetization to link building.
 He covers it all.

-Obviously, I think my course is good, but this list is about featuring other solid courses you can learn from.
+Obviously, I think my courses are good, but this list is about featuring other solid courses you can learn from.
+Moreover, my courses are deep-dives into very specific methods I use… my courses are not comprehensive systems which the above are.

 My aim with this article is to explain the subtle differences among these seemingly similar courses.
 While there is definitely some overlap, each course teaches a particular approach to starting and growing a blog or niche website.